OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 ## Chain Operation

-Many application developers do not have the subject matter expertise required to deploy, operate, and maintain an independent production-grade network.
-In these cases, we highly recommend working with one of the following RaaS providers who will manage the necessary infrastructure and ensure a high degree of performance and security for your chain:
+You may not yet have experience deploying, operating, and maintaining an independent, production-grade network.
+In these cases, we highly recommend working with one of the following RaaS (Rollup as a Service) providers who will manage the necessary infrastructure and ensure a high degree of performance and security for your chain:

 - [Caldera](https://www.caldera.xyz/)
 - [Conduit](https://conduit.xyz/)